HoaTo001/David_portfolio/_projects/2022-11-13-Smart-Home-Utility.md

 4. Mobile application

 The meters will be installed on the corresponding pipes within the household.
 These meters will constantly records the utilities' usages which are stored in the database and displayed on the mobile application.
-The user can monitor the usage, set usage threshold, and receive notifications through the app
+The user can monitor the usage, set usage threshold, and receive notifications through the app.

 ---
 #### My work